This story will be updated.

-Answering questions from the state prosecuting attorney, Chelsey Cardilli described a family rift between her father and 25-year-old brother who disapproved of her relationship with the 22-year-old Muse, the Portland-born son of Somali immigrants.
+Answering questions from the state prosecuting attorney, Chelsey Cardilli described a family divide between her 25-year-old brother and father who disapproved of her relationship with the 23-year-old Muse, a Somali immigrant.

-Cardilli Jr. waived his right to a jury, letting Superior Court Justice Nancy Mills determine the verdict in a weeklong trial in the Cumberland County Courthouse in Portland.
-Cardilli Jr.’s defense attorney has said that a judge is better equipped to understand state self-defense laws than a jury.
+Cardilli waived his right to a jury, letting Superior Court Justice Nancy Mills determine the verdict in a weeklong trial in the Cumberland County Courthouse in Portland.
+Cardilli’s defense attorney has said that a judge is better equipped to understand state self-defense laws than a jury.

 Chelsey Cardilli’s testimony on Monday described the night of the fatal altercation in detail.
-She also shared months of text messages between her and her father, who struggled to enforce parameters for the relationship between his then-17-year-old daughter and her older boyfriend.
+She also shared months’ worth of text messages between her and her father, who struggled to enforce parameters for the relationship between his then-17-year-old daughter and her older boyfriend.

-Chelsey Cardilli and Muse — whom she called “Ikey” — had been dating since late spring 2018.
-He had frequently visited Chelsey Cardilli at her home during 2018 and early 2019 — three or four times a week according to Chelsey Cardilli — and stayed the night, often against the wishes of her father.
+Cardilli and Muse — whom she called “Ikey” — had been dating since late spring 2018.
+He had frequently visited Cardilli at her home during 2018 and early 2019 — three or four times a week according to Cardilli — and stayed the night, often against the wishes of Mark Cardilli Sr.

-Cardilli Jr. had reappeared with a gun and said he would shoot Muse if he did not leave, according to Chelsey Cardilli.
-The two exchanged punches.
+Mark Cardilli Jr. had reappeared with a gun and said he would shoot Muse if he did not leave, according to Chelsey Cardilli.

-“They were about a foot away from each other,” Chelsey Cardilli said.
+“They were about a foot away from each other,” Cardilli said.

 Maine law permits people to use deadly force in defense of themselves or their homes in certain circumstances, such as when a person is committing a criminal trespass, and if that other person is committing or is likely to commit another crime.

-In another clip, Cardilli Jr. was identified as saying telling Muse, “You need to get out.”
+In another clip, Mark Cardilli Jr. was identified as saying telling Muse, “You need to get out.”

 Muse’s voice was heard saying, “Why are you hurting me?
 Why are you hurting me?”